FrankThonig/TestCase.Selenium.Grid/README.md

 }
 ```

-Then the browser is called to navigate to the search website.
+Then the browser is called to navigate to the search web site.

 ```
 WebDriverNavigate.navigateToURL(